 Final thoughts on LIC IPO Launch Date

-As the red herring prospectus of the IPO is yet to be released, we still don’t know about the LIC IPO date 2021 or any other details of the IPO.
-There is no final confirmation for the LIC IPO date 2021 by the government.
+The draft red herring prospectus of the IPO has been released but we still don’t know about the LIC IPO date 2021 or any other details of the IPO.
+There is no final confirmation for the LIC IPO date 2022 by the government.
 It is expected to be launched in the first half of the financial year 2022.